 You can even buy minutes online for someone else, a convenience if you've got children away in college or summer camp.

-Phones available range from a basic flip phone, to smartphone starting at $95 for a ZTE Zinger to an iPhone 5S for $595.
-These prices include the SIM card and $30 airtime card.
+Phones available range from a basic flip phone, to smartphone starting at less than $100 for a basic model up to more than $1000 for the latest iPhones.

-Actually, I was curious and a little annoyed about the separate charge for the SIM card for one of their own phones, so I hit up the chat box on T-Mobile's site:
+There is a separate charge for the SIM card kit (which may soon go up).
+Actually, I was both curious and a little annoyed about the separate charge for the SIM card for one of their own phones, so I hit up the chat box on T-Mobile's site: